pykeen/ilpc2022/README.md

 # KG Course Competition on Inductive Link Prediction

-This inductive link prediction competition accompanies the [KG Course](https://github.com/migalkin/kgcourse2021) and welcomes students' attempts to improve the link prediction performance on a newly constructed dataset.
+This inductive link prediction competition accompanies the [KG Course](https://github.com/migalkin/kgcourse2021) and welcomes students' attempts to improve the link prediction performance on two newly constructed datasets.

 This repo contains:
-* The dataset in the `./data` folder
+* The datasets in the `./data` folder
 * A boilerplate code with 2 baselines that you can base your implementations on

 ## Installation